GM-Discovery/The-Bread-Standard/README.md

 - README.md and other general project documentation: CC BY-SA 4.0

 When in doubt, refer to the license header in each specific file.

+License Governance
+Changes to licensing terms, including adoption of future versions of either license, will be determined through the project's governance process as outlined in GOVERNANCE.md.
+Installation
+[Installation instructions]
+Usage
+[Usage examples]
+Contributing
+[Contribution guidelines]
+Contact
+[Contact information]